UK’s leading property investment platform and trading exchange

 PwC is the largest restructuring business in the UK.
 Their Real Estate Deals Business employs over 100 staff focusing on Restructuring, Corporate Finance, Real Estate Advisory and Financial Due Diligence.

-PwC’s team is required to act for clients rather than in the interests of Property Partner’s shareholders or creditors.
+PwC’s team is required to act in the interests of Property Partner’s clients rather than in the interests of Property Partner’s shareholders or creditors.
 PwC has been engaged to maximise the return to clients of the property SPV’s and will aim to achieve this by maximising the sale price of individual property assets.
 It is expected that the majority of sales would be concluded and client monies returned within a 12-month period.

 PwC’s appointment will see them assume responsibility for overseeing ongoing client communications, property management, property disposals and distribution of net proceeds to clients.